First Aid Myths: What Not To Do

 CPR is one of the most important things you can do to keep someone is in cardiac arrest alive.
 CPR can be vital in maintaining a casualty until the emergency services take over.

 The best way to fathom whether a casualty is breathing or not is through the primary survey or DRABC.
 To find out more about the primary survey take a look at our blog here.

 If you have conducted DRABC and you are still are unsure if the casualty breathing; continue with chest compressions anyway.

 CPR doesn’t work unless you give both mouth-to-mouth and chest compressions

 This one again is one of those first aid myths.
-The standard way to conduct CPR is through 30 chest compressions followed by two rescue breaths.
-This should be repeated until the emergency services arrive.
+To conduct CPR the standard way you must do 30 chest compressions followed by two rescue breaths.
+Repeat this until the emergency services arrive.

 If you don’t feel comfortable giving rescue breaths; chest compressions help to keep blood flowing to the brain and keeping you in a stable state.
 Although the breath helps to aerate the blood; any blood to the brain is helpful.